ErnestIO/ernest-site/content/documentation/vcloud-yaml.md

  * Each element of the string must follow the Binary Prefix format: https://en.wikipedia.org/wiki/Binary_prefix#Hard_disk_drives
  * The possible binary prefixes are MB, GB, TB, PB, YB

+* **root_disk**
+ * String that defines the root disk size of the template the instance is based on.
+ * This field is optional.
+ * This field cannot be null or empty.
+ * The value must be larger than the default root disk size of the template.
+ * Each element of the string must follow the Binary Prefix format: https://en.wikipedia.org/wiki/Binary_prefix#Hard_disk_drives
+ * The possible binary prefixes are MB, GB, TB, PB, YB

 * **count**
  * Integer that defines the number of VM to be created.
  * This field is mandatory.